i Overview of the legal framework for arbitration in Kenya

 The courts have held that the Arbitration Act is a self-encompassing (or self-sufficient) statute.
 This means that one need not look beyond its provisions to determine questions relating to arbitration awards or processes.
 In National Oil Corporation of Kenya Limited v.
 Prisko Petroleum Network Limited,4 the Court of Appeal stated that the provisions of the Civil Procedure Act and Rules did not apply to matters that are subject to an arbitration process except as provided in the Arbitration Act.5

 More recently, in Scope Telematics International Sales Limited v.
 Stoic Company Limited & another,7 the Court of Appeal dealt with a case where a specific and mandatory procedure set out in the Arbitration Act had not been used by the respondent.
 The appellant challenged the High Court's decision to sustain the application despite disregard by the respondent of the provisions of the Arbitration Act.
 The Court of Appeal reversed the decision of the High Court and dismissed the application filed in contravention of the Arbitration Act.
-The Court stated that where there is a clear procedure for the redress of any particular grievance prescribed by the Constitution or statute, that procedure should be strictly followed.
+The Court stated that where there is a clear procedure for the redress of any particular grievance prescribed by the Constitution of Kenya, 2010 (Constitution) or statute, that procedure should be strictly followed.

-It is only where the Arbitration Act is silent on an issue that recourse can be had to the Civil Procedure Rules and other applicable legal provisions to fill in any gaps, but not so as to conflict with its aims and objectives.
+It is only where the Arbitration Act is silent on an issue that recourse can be made to the Civil Procedure Rules and other applicable legal provisions to fill in any gaps, but not so as to conflict with its aims and objectives.

 iii Finality of an arbitral award and party autonomy

-The adoption of a UNCITRAL Model of arbitration laws had the effect of severely limiting the instances of court intervention in arbitration proceedings in Kenya.
+The adoption of a UNCITRAL model of arbitration laws had the effect of severely limiting the instances of court intervention in arbitration proceedings in Kenya.
 This was consistent with the concept of party autonomy and the finality of arbitration awards, both of which were recurrent themes in the Arbitration Act.8

 The Arbitration Act sought to promote the finality and binding nature of arbitral awards by: